skip to content

 Sainsbury Laboratory

-You will contribute to research in wet lab and/or modelling teams integrating biology, physics and mathematics.
+You will do your research project within experimental and/or modelling teams integrating biology, physics and mathematics.
 We welcome students studying any relevant science background, including biology, mathematics, physics, genetics, biochemistry, animal science or computational modelling.
+All projects involve the planning, assimilation, interpretation and presentation of research data.

 How to apply